-DEFRA Report 2014, Effects of Woodland Structure on Woodland Bird Populations
+&lt;sup>3 DEFRA Report 2014, Effects of Woodland Structure on Woodland Bird Populations

+Our well designed woodlands will have at least 20% of their footprint dedicated to open space, to encourage biodiversity but also where needed, to create fire-breaks between the trees.
 In the future, when the trees are more established, footpaths will wind through the woodlands.
 This will create an opportunity for the community to enjoy the woodland, which in turn supports positive health and wellbeing, enjoyment, being active and raising awareness of the natural diversity in their community.